ericomondi/ericomondi/README.md

-# Heloo world, I'm Eric Omondi 👋
+# Hello world, I'm Eric Omondi 👋

 Passionate software developer with expertise in HTML, CSS, JavaScript, SQL, and Python.
 Successfully completed projects include a streamlined sales system at TechCamp, a student grading app, payroll calculator, and QR code generator.
 Committed to innovation, collaboration, and continuous learning in the dynamic field of software development.